London Borough of Camden: History

+The area of the modern borough had historically been part of the county of Middlesex.
+From 1856 the area was governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.

+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards.
+The ancient parishes of Hampstead and St Pancras were each governed by their vestry.
+The various smaller parishes and territories to the south were grouped into the St Giles District and Holborn District, each governed by a district board.
+In 1900 the lower tier was reorganised into metropolitan boroughs, including the Metropolitan Borough of Hampstead, the Metropolitan Borough of St Pancras (each covering the parish of the same name) and the Metropolitan Borough of Holborn, covering the combined area of the former St Giles District and Holborn District (subject to some boundary adjustments with neighbours on its south-eastern edges).

-The borough was created in 1965 from the areas of the former metropolitan boroughs of Hampstead, Holborn, and St Pancras, which had formed part of the County of London.
+The London borough of Camden was created in 1965 under the London Government Act 1963.
+It covered the combined area of the three metropolitan boroughs of Hampstead, Holborn, and St Pancras, which were all abolished.
 The initial Herbert Commission report recommended that the new borough consist of St Pancras and Hampstead, but Holborn was later added.

 According to Enid Wistrich, who was a member of Hampstead Council at the time, the name "Camden" was the idea of Alderman Room, the Leader of Hampstead Council, and Mr Wilson, the Town Clerk, while travelling in a taxi through Camden Town.
 The name "Fleet" had also been suggested, after the underground river that flowed through the three boroughs, but that was rejected as the river was little more than a sewer.
 Other suggestions included "Penhamborn", 'Bornhamcras" and "Hohampion".
 Government guidelines for the naming of the new boroughs suggested that the chosen name should be short and simple, and ideally one that was generally associated with the centre of the new Borough.
 The name "Camden" met those criteria.

 The name "Camden Town" was derived from Camden Place, the seat of Charles Pratt, 1st Earl Camden who had owned and developed land in the area in the 1790s.

-The transcribed diaries of William Copeland Astbury, recently made available, describe Camden and the surrounding areas in great detail from 1829–1848.
+The transcribed diaries of William Copeland Astbury, recently made available, describe Camden and the surrounding areas in great detail from 1829 to 1848.

 There are 162 English Heritage blue plaques in the borough of Camden representing the many diverse personalities that have lived there.

 Geography and economy

-The borough was formed in 1965 by the merger of the metropolitan boroughs of St Pancras, Hampstead and Holborn.
-The first two of these had their origins in medieval Ancient Parishes of the same name, while Holborn was formed by a union of much smaller units.

 The area of the old parish and borough of Hampstead in the north-west includes Belsize Park and part of Kilburn.
-The old parish and borough of St Pancras, which occupies most of the modern borough includes Camden Town, Kentish Town, Gospel Oak, Somers Town, King's Cross, Chalk Farm, Dartmouth Park, the core area of Fitzrovia and a part of Highgate.
+The old parish and borough of St Pancras, which occupies most of the modern borough, includes Camden Town, Kentish Town, Gospel Oak, Somers Town, King's Cross, Chalk Farm, Dartmouth Park, the core area of Fitzrovia and a part of Highgate.